-The “bigger sound” and better remote control, to us, are the most valuable, but we’re not sure everyone’s going to agree with us that they’re worth the extra cost.
+The “bigger sound” and better remote control, to us, are the most valuable, but we’re not sure everyone’s going to agree with us that they’re worth the extra price tag.
 If you don’t mind the smaller size and you want to save some money on a great sounding speaker, the Bose Soundbar 500 is an excellent choice.
-But if the larger size of the 700 doesn’t impact your installation and you have other sources to control, we’d invest the extra money.
+But if the larger size of the 700 doesn’t impact your installation and you have other sources to control, we would invest the extra money.

 We will now look at both soundbars individually.